JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 ## **I) Introduction**
 1. For my user centric frontend project, I decided to build a website to display my grandmothers artwork, from the start I knew I wanted a 3 page layout; firstly an introductory home page with a basic biography and information related to influences and styles, a second gallery page for her card collection and a third page for her framed paintings.
-2. The main story for design I had was two pillars; learn and view.
+2. The main story for design I had was two pillars; viewing and learning.
 That it is easily accessible to straight away understand the kind of art displayed.
+I also refrained from adding to many effects that would over-saturated the artwork and hence kept a modest and simplistic approach.
 3. My project went through two phases of iteration.
 I originally designed my art gallery website statically with HTML and CSS without bootstrap.
 Primarily, through the lens of my laptop - which would later lead to issues with mobile and iPad devices etc.
 4. After feedback from users and my Code Institute tutors, I rebuilt my website from the ground up but this time using Bootstrap templates (product and album), this gave my second website a much better flow and layout and all scaled well with other devices.